2025 Solar Incentives Guide for Spring Garden, PA - Tax Credits & Rebates

 How long until the federal solar tax credit ends?

-Yes, you can receive both rebates and tax credits towards the cost of your solar panels.
-Depending on precisely which incentives you are receiving, they may apply in a different order.
-Be sure to speak with your solar installer or a local tax professional to ensure that you are claiming the correct incentives and that you're getting the most money possible.
+Yes, you can receive both rebates and tax credits towards the cost of solar panels.
+Depending on precisely which incentives you are applying for, they may apply in a different order.
+Make sure that you speak with your solar installer or a local tax professional to ensure that you are claiming incentives correctly and getting the most money you can.

 What if I add solar panels to a vacation home, rental property or commercial property?
 Will I still qualify for incentives?